Consumer Medicine Information

-Do not give your or your child's medicine to anyone else, even if they have the same condition.
+Do not give your medicine to anyone else, even if they have the same condition.

 Be careful driving or operating machinery until you know how Maxolon affects you.
 This medicine may cause dizziness, light-headedness, tiredness or drowsiness in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.
 Children should be careful when riding bicycles or climbing trees.

 Be careful when drinking alcohol while you are taking this medicine.
 If you drink alcohol it may make you sleepy.